canvastack/stencil/docs/AUDIT/02-ACCOUNT_TYPE_TESTING_GUIDE.md

 **Goal**: Verify that one tenant's data is isolated from another tenant

-**Note**: Only demo-etching tenant in current seeding, but this would apply if another tenant existed.
+**Note**: Only etchinx tenant in current seeding, but this would apply if another tenant existed.

-1. **As Tenant Admin** (admin@demo-etching.com):
+1. **As Tenant Admin** (admin@etchinx.com):
    ```
    GET /api/v1/products
-   Expected: 200 OK - Returns demo-etching products only
+   Expected: 200 OK - Returns etchinx products only

    // All requests automatically scoped to tenant schema
    // No way to access products from other tenants